DonDrews/dondrews.github.io/content/about.md

 cover: "img/breadboard.jpg"
 date: 2020-06-27
 ---
 Welcome!
-I am Donovan Drews, and this is my technical blog of various projects I dabble with on my spare time.
-Currently I work as an FPGA engineer, and previously I studied mathematics at UC San Diego.
-The topics contained here range from embedded systems to audio electronics to software and visualizations.
+I am Donovan Drews, and this is my website covering various projects I dabble with on my spare time.
+Currently I am taking a career break to work as a vegetable farmer.
+Professionally, my focus is FPGAs, embedded systems, and software defined radio.
+Before all this, I was studying mathematics at UC San Diego.

+The topics contained here can be fairly varied, but generally center around embedded systems.
 If you have any questions you can reach me at donovancarldrews@gmail.com.

 [GitHub](https://github.com/DonDrews)